What is Nebula Graph¶

 Benefits of Nebula Graph¶

-Nebula Graph is open under the Apache 2.0 and the Commons Clause 1.0 licenses.
+Nebula Graph is open under the Apache 2.0 license.
 More and more people such as database developers, data scientists, security experts, and algorithm engineers are participating in the designing and development of Nebula Graph.
 To join the opening of source code and ideas, surf the Nebula Graph GitHub page.

 Written in C++ and born for graph, Nebula Graph handles graph queries in milliseconds.
 Among most databases, Nebula Graph shows superior performance in providing graph data services.
 The larger the data size, the greater the superiority of Nebula Graph.
 For more information, see Nebula Graph benchmarking.